-Now the other news, what you see in kettlebell sport or kettlebell training, is not back hyper-extension, it’s hip extension with a crunch, or thoracic flexion if you want to get technical.
+Now the other news, what you see in kettlebell sport or kettlebell training, is not back (thoracic spine) hyper-extension, it’s hip extension with a crunch (or thoracic flexion if you want to get technical).

 At 45 seconds in you can you see hip extension and thoracic flexion.

 What is hip (hyper-)extension?

 Hip flexion is where you pull the top of the pelvis down towards the ground, extension is the opposite.
 Hip hyperextension is not something everyone can do right away, you need flexibility at the front, something you’ll need to work on over a period of time.

-Hip hyperextension, i.e. in a neutral position you’d be in extension, and going further back, i.e. pulling the pelvis further back, is called hip hyper-extension.
-But most people associate injury with the word hyper-extension, and its definition is:
+Hip hyperextension, i.e. in a neutral position you’d be in extension, and going further back, i.e. pulling the pelvis further back, is called hip hyper-extension (hyper is going past).
+But most people associate an injury with the word hyper-extension, and its definition is:

 Hyper-extension is an excessive joint movement in which the angle formed by the bones of a particular joint is opened, or straightened, beyond its normal, healthy, range of motion.

-You create hip extension by squeezing the glutes, and letting the top of the femur come slightly forward, i.e. normally positioned above the ankles, now coming forward towards the toes.
+You create hip extension by squeezing the gluteals and letting the top of the femur come slightly forward, i.e. normally positioned above the ankles, now coming forward towards the toes.
 This action tilts the pelvis backward.
 On top of the pelvis is the spine, this follows along naturally—looking like back hyper-extension—if you keep it positioned neutrally.

 The second step is to crunch, bring the shoulders and head forward, this is done via thoracic flexion, the same action you make when performing crunches on the ground.